claestom/lawcostoptseries/README.md

 # Azure Log Analytics Cost Optimization

-This repository is the home of a multi-part series focused on helping you analyze and optimize the cost and usage of your Azure Log Analytics workspaces.
+This repository is the home of a **5-part series** focused on helping you analyze and optimize the cost and usage of your Azure Log Analytics workspaces.
 Each part of the series will address a key aspect of cost optimization, from identifying unused tables to advanced architectural design.

 ## Series Overview